-As a finance student at the University of Oregon (Go Ducks!), I'm interested in learning about the different financial models used by private equity firms.
-I am SUPER interested in your experience with [company].
+As a finance student at the UO-Go Ducks!-I'm interested in the financial models used by private equity firms, and SUPER interested in your experience with [company].

-Would you have 20 minutes to chat about your work, what it's like to work at [company], and any advice you might be able to offer an aspiring financial analyst?
+Would you have 20 minutes to chat about your work and any advice you might offer an aspiring financial analyst?

 Thanks!
 Name

-(Including spaces, that is 394 characters, so that is just under the 400-character limit)
+(Including spaces, that is 298 characters, just under the 300-character limit)